MicrosoftDocs/Hololens/hololens/hololens-insider.md

 If a user has taken an update to one of the Insider flight, 20346.1466, and it doesn’t appear to be finishing the boot, a clean reflash may be required to move forward again.
 To see if you have encountered this:

 1. Reboot – Hold down the power until the LED’s step down.
-1. Power up
+1. Power up.
 1. Confirm you see the Windows flag at the beginning of the boot and it goes black shortly after that.
 1. Connect your HoloLens2 to your PC with USB and run Advanced Recovery companion.
-1. Select the HoloLens
+1. Select the HoloLens.
 1. If the version says you are running the 20346.1466 build, you likely hit this issue.

 #### Who does this tend to affect

-Users who have been using their device without flashing it since [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004)
+Users who have been using their device without flashing it since [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004).

 #### Users who are typically unaffected

-Users who have flash their device, or unboxed their device, and started using it since [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1)
+Users who have flash their device, or unboxed their device, and started using it since [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1).

 #### Workaround